Protection of personal data

 Non-EU based companies processing EU citizen's data need to appoint a representative in the EU.

-Types of personal data
+What are personal data

 What is processing of personal data?

 The GDPR specifies which rules to follow with regard to data processing.
 Data processing entails every action you conduct with personal data.
 This includes manual actions and automatic actions.
-Whether you use all personal data or only a portion of the data, does not matter.
+Whether you use all personal data or only a part of the data, does not matter.
 Both are considered data processing.
 Processing personal data includes:

 • collecting, recording, organising and structuring